AndreiMoraru123/ContextCollector/README.md

 # COCO Context Collector

 ## It's a COntextualizer, trained on COCO!
-See what I did there ? :zany_face:
+See what I did there? :zany_face:

 ### This mixed vision-language model gets better by making mistakes